Setting Up B2B vs. B2C Payment Option Filtering

 Next Steps

-2. Establishing a consistent customer tagging system
+2. Build a consistent customer tagging system

-4. Creating your payment gateway filtering functions
+4. Create your payment gateway filtering functions

-5. Developing educational content about available payment options
+5. Develop educational content about payment options

 Ask in our community